realpython/members/stories.md

 ### Inactive Users

-1. Inactive sers should be active to view the course content
+1. Inactive users should be active to view the course content

 ### Unverified Users